Citroen e-C4 electric: pictures, specs and on-sale date

 A full suite of safety systems features; Citroen lists 20 in total, including automatic emergency braking, post-collision braking, blind-spot monitoring, lane-departure warning, active cruise control, a 'coffee break' reminder for the driver, fatigue warning, traffic-sign recognition and automatic headlamps.
 A 360-degree camera, parking assistance, hill-start assistance and trailer stability control are also available.

-The official photos confirm what was evident from the most recent spy photos of the e-C4; namely, a sleeker, more coupe-like profile than the outgoing C4 Cactus, plus a fairly high nose and a rising window line towards the back of the vehicle.
-The e-C4 measures 4,360mm long, 1,800mm wide and 1,525mm high.
+The new Citroen e-C4 gets a much sleeker, more coupe-like profile than the outgoing C4 Cactus, plus a fairly high nose and a window line that rises towards the back of the vehicle.
+The e-C4 measures 4,360mm long, 1,800mm wide and 1,525mm high – slightly shorter but taller than a Kia e-Niro.

 Wheels available range from simple covers on 16-inch steel wheels on the entry-level model, through more stylish 17 and 18-inch alloy-wheel designs, with the e-C4 getting its own exclusive design of 18-inch diamond-cut wheels to set it apart from the diesel and petrol versions.